spryker/spryker-docs/docs/pbc/all/price-management/202212.0/prices-feature-overview/prices-feature-overview.md

 Each price is assigned to a price type, like DEFAULT or ORIGINAL price.
 For a price type, there can be *one* to *n* product prices defined.
 Price type entity is used to differentiate between use cases.
 For example, you can have DEFAULT and ORIGINAL types to use for sale pricing.

 The price can have a gross or net value which can be used based on a price mode selected by a customer on the Storefront.
 You can have a shop running in both modes and select the net mode for the business customer, for example.

+{% info_block infoBox %}

+If you choose to allow customers to view both net and gross prices for a product, it’s important to understand how Spryker calculates gross price for a product across tax regions, to ensure your store displays the intended price these customers.

+{% endinfo_block %}

 Price also has currency and store assigned to it.
 ![Price calculation](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Price/Price+Functionality/price_calculation.png)

 ## Price retrieving logic